Menu Close

 Ollie Ollerton, Moses Ican and Jason Fox at the Allied premier in 2016 (Ian West/PA)

-(L-R) Ollie Ollerton, Moses Ican and Jason Fox at the Allied premier in 2016 (Ian West/PA)
+(L-R) Ollie Ollerton, Moses Ican and Jason Fox at the Allied premiere in 2016 (Ian West/PA)

 I didn’t enjoy being extremely violent, and I genuinely believe most of the blokes I worked with didn’t enjoy it either.

 “When you’re in a gunfight, no one’s angry, no one’s happy – it’s just what you do.
 And the people I couldn’t save – I can’t change it.
-I did revisit it for a period and it wasn’t helpful for my mental health, so I learned from that and moved forward.”
+I did revisit it for a period, and it wasn’t helpful for my mental health, so I learnt from that and moved forward.”

 “It’s a by-product of old attitudes.
 Different things work for different people, but to blanket men with this idea that you just need to shut up and ‘man up’ is not helpful.
 It obviously doesn’t work for a lot of people, because men are killing themselves at an astonishing rate.